STS-51-A: Spacewalks

-Crew seating arrangements
+Crew seat assignments

 Mission summary

 STS-51-A was launched from Florida's Kennedy Space Center (KSC) at 7:15:00 a.m.
 EST, on November 8, 1984, less than a month after the STS-41-G flight.
 A launch attempt the day before was scrubbed at T-minus 20 minutes due to high shear winds in the upper atmosphere.

 The five-person flight crew consisted of Frederick H. Hauck, commander, on his second flight; pilot David M. Walker; and three mission specialists – Anna Lee Fisher, Dale A. Gardner and Joseph P. Allen.
 Both Gardner and Allen were making their second shuttle flights.
 STS-51-A marked the first flight of the Space Shuttle commanded by an astronaut from the 1978 class rather than the Apollo era.

 The two communications satellites successfully deployed were Anik D2 (on the second day of the mission) and Syncom IV-1, also known as Leasat 1 (on the third day); both were Hughes-built satellites.
 The orbiter then began a series of maneuvers to meet up with the first of the two satellites to be recovered, Palapa B2.
 The orbits of both satellites had been lowered by ground commands from about 970 km to 340 km to facilitate recovery operations.
 On day five of the mission, Discovery rendezvoused with Palapa.
 Mission specialists Allen and Gardner performed an EVA, capturing the satellite with a device known as a "Stinger" (Apogee Capture Device (ACD)), which was inserted into the satellite's apogee motor nozzle by Allen.
 The satellite's rotation was slowed to 1 RPM, and Gardner, operating from a position on the end of the Remote Manipulator System (RMS) (Canadarm), attempted unsuccessfully to grapple the satellite.
 Allen was able to manually maneuver the satellite into its cradle with Gardner's help, further aided by the Canadarm, which was operated by Fisher.
 The successful, improvised rescue effort took two hours.

 The recovery of Westar 6 was not as difficult, and took place a day later.
 This time, Gardner, using the same muscle-power technique Allen had used for Palapa B2's rescue, easily captured the satellite.
 With Allen's help, he placed it in a cradle in the cargo bay.
-Following Westar 6's recovery, Gardner humorously held up a "For Sale" sign, as if trying to find someone to sell the malfunctioning satellites to, as a means to indicate the successful recovery and as a means to provide some comical relief for the troubled owners.
-The Westar satellite was, ironically enough, indeed later sold to Hong Kong-based AsiaSat.
+Following Westar 6's recovery, Gardner humorously held up a "For Sale" sign, as if trying to find someone to sell the malfunctioning satellites to, as a means to indicate the successful recovery and provide some comical relief for the troubled owners.
+The Westar satellite was, ironically enough, indeed later sold to Hong Kong–based AsiaSat.